ethicalhack3r/wordpress_plugin_security_testing_cheat_sheet/README.md

 ### Proxy WordPress

-To proxy WordPress HTTP requests through a proxy such as Burp Suite you configure WordPress to use a proxy.
+To proxy WordPress HTTP requests through a proxy, such as Burp Suite, you can configure WordPress to use a proxy.
 This is useful if a plugin makes backend API requests.
 You may need to set Burp Suite to listen on all interfaces.
 You may also need to disable SSL verification within the plugin's source code.

 ```
 define('WP_PROXY_HOST', '127.0.0.1');